- January 9, 2020

 There isn’t much in life that is a bigger waste of time than regret.
 I mean, I regret the entire year of 1985 and most of 1986 and a good chunk of 1987, but I don’t dwell on it.
 Even though I made big, huge, life-changing stupid mistakes – even though that all happened, I have put it behind me.
 Because, in fact, those years ARE behind me.
 As are the years of raising my children.

 As a parent, I (along with my husband) made some whopper mistakes.
 The thing is, though, I was doing the very best I could, under the circumstances – those being that I had never been a mother before to the two children I was fortunate enough to bring into this world and raise.
-I didn’t know anything about being a mom to my children, in particular, or to children in general, so I followed my instincts, watched other moms with their kids, and remembered how my parents raised me and my brother.
+I didn’t know anything about being a mom to my children, in particular, or to children in general, so I followed my instincts, watched other moms with their kids, and remembered how my parents raised my brother and me.
 I’d guess that about 75% of the time I got it right.
 The other 25 percent?
 Well, that’s where regret could come in.
 Now that my kids are grown-ups, and my job raising them is done, I can clearly see what I might have done differently for each of them to make them better, shinier, more perfect people than they are – and it’s a complete and utter waste of time for me to give that any thought.

 There is no point in regretting the mistakes I made or the things I didn’t do that I should have.
 Even if your grown kid is a disaster – if he has no job, if he drinks too much, if she never finished school, if she doesn’t talk to you anymore – regret is not going to change what happened while they were growing up.
 Unless you walked out on your kids or something equally as damaging, I bet you were as good a parent as you could have been.
 And if you weren’t, then maybe there are things you can do now to change that.
 Either way, bemoaning what you did wrong won’t help you – and it definitely won’t help your adult kids.
 If an apology is in order, then apologize, but after that, let go of regret.
 Leave it behind like I left 1985 in the dustbin of history.
 And 1986.
 And part of 1987.
 Because there’s no sense in carrying that with me.